jhu-cisst/mechatronics-embedded/cross_compile/ReadMe.md

 3. Set CMake options during configuration

    * USE_PETALINUX_SYSROOT should be ON
-     * Note that this will create a CMake option called `PETALINUX_SYSROOT_EXTERNAL`, which by default will be set to download the latest sysroot; this can be changed to download a different sysroot, or use one that has already been downloaded
+     * Note that this will create a CMake option called PETALINUX_SYSROOT_EXTERNAL, which by default will be set to download the latest sysroot; this can be changed to download a different sysroot, or use one that has already been downloaded
    * USE_VITIS should be ON if you wish to use gcc provided by Vitis; otherwise it can be OFF
    * All other options can be OFF

 4. Generate project in CMake to create the toolchain files:

-   * `toolchain_vitis_fpgav3.cmake` -- if USE_VITIS was ON
+   * `toolchain_vitis_fpgav3.cmake`  (if USE_VITIS is ON)
    * `toolchain_clang_fpgav3.cmake`

 5. Build the project (e.g., `make`) to automatically download (and unzip) the sysroot